Navid107/FastFoodApp/README.md

 # FastOrderFood
 This app designed for small sports comunities or small events where poeple stay in line to get food.
-This app is super semple and easy to use. it built on Express(Mongoose) and it based on cloud server.
+This app is super semple and easy to use.
+This app built on Express(Mongoose), CSS, JS and HTML and it based on cloud server.

 # How to use the app
 To order food you must log in with your Gmail then you be able to order.